 If plants are provided precisely with what and when it requires to the quantity that is needed, the plant would be as vigorous alike its genetic potential.
 This task is far more challenging in the soil and is made easy by hydroponics.

 In hydroponics, the plants mature in an inactive growing medium and an impeccably balanced pH with the nutrients delivered to the roots in an extremely soluble form.
 This permits the plant to carry its food with a very little exertion in contrast to the soil when the roots must grab the nutrients and obtain them.
 This is accurate even while making use of rich organic soil and premium nutrients.

 What is a growing medium?

-The substance in which the roots of the plant are emerging is known as a Growing medium which comprises of a gigantic variety of materials including sand, gravel, coconut fiber, vermiculite, perlite, rock wool and much more.
-In this growing medium, plants grow as an inactive material in which roots does not supply any nourishment to the plants and all required nourishment is derived from the nutrient solution (fertilizer and water collectively).
-One could thus, easily control everything the plants obtain.
+The substance in which the roots of the plant are emerging is known as a growing medium which comprises of a gigantic variety of materials including sand, gravel, perlite, coconut fibre, rock wool, vermiculite and much more.
+The plants derive required nourishment from the nutrient solution (fertilizer and water collectively).
+One could thus, easily control the growing environment of the plants.
 The pH and strength of the nutrient mix are simple to regulate so that the plants obtain just the exact quantity of food.
 The feeding/watering cycles could be organized by a cheap timer so that the flora gets irrigated on a schedule as necessary.

 Hydroponics: A Method to Study the Mineral Requirements of Plants